-There is no cure for Marfan syndrome.
+There is currently no cure for Marfan syndrome.
 Depending on which body parts are affected and to what degree, regular monitoring and treatment options may include:

 - lifestyle changes

-- yearly eye examinations and treatment
+- regular eye examinations and treatment

 - regular check-ups to monitor the skeleton and offer corrective treatment if necessary.
 This is particularly important during the growth spurt of puberty